mixodus/vue-project/README.md

 Just do `npm i` and then `npm run dev` for running the project.

 Note: There's a default header that I use to navigate between the finished task faster.
-Naviate to `Admin Panel` for admin panel's task and `Landing Page` for the landing page task.
+Navigate to `Admin Panel` for admin panel's task and `Landing Page` for the landing page task.

 I've should use global variable for css (css's enviroment variables setup).
 I'm still learning Tailwind... but I'm getting better 🥂